Streaming Video from Azure Blob Storage

 The next problem that you’ll face is that the video will not seek correctly; trying to jump forward or backwards in the video won’t work.

-This is resolved by changing the DefaultServiceVersion to 2011-08-18 which can be achieved via the Azure’s REST API, or the Managed C# Library as laid out at the end of this blog post.
+This is resolved by changing the DefaultServiceVersion to 2011-08-18 which can be achieved via the Azure’s REST API, or the Managed C# Library as laid out at the end of this MSDN blog post.

 var account = CloudStorageAccount.Parse(ConnectionString);